apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

 ### Security
 In order to enable security configurations including encryption and authentication, you just need to setup security configurations with "properties." prefix in table options.
-The code snippet below shows configuring Kafka table to use PLAIN as SASL mechanism and provide JAAS configuration when using SQL client JAR :
+The code snippet below shows configuring Kafka table to use PLAIN as SASL mechanism and provide JAAS configuration when using SQL client JAR (flink-sql-connector-kafka-x.xx.x.jar) :
 ```sql
 CREATE TABLE KafkaTable (
   `user_id` BIGINT,